laats/dpdq/readme.txt

 Installation

-The DPDQ distribution is available from the download page, and can be installed by any of the standard ways of installing python packages.
+The _DPDQ_ distribution is available from the download page, and can be installed by any of the standard ways of installing python packages.
 An example is:

      $ pip install dpdq-VERSION.tar.gz

 where VERSION is the version of the package file downloaded.
-The above command will also download and install the python packages on which DPDQ depends.
+The above command will also download and install the python packages on which _DPDQ_ depends.

 Information security

 Identification, authentication, and communications security

-In a computer system, identification is a user giving the system an identity "token" (typically a username), i.e., saying "I am Alice".
+In a computer system, _identification_ is a user giving the system an identity "token" (typically a username), i.e., saying "I am Alice".
-Authentication is the system satisfying iself (or rather its owners) that the identification is true.
+_Authentication_ is the system satisfying iself (or rather its owners) that the identification is true.
 Communications security is restricting communication to intended recipients.

-In DPDQ, all communication between clients, query processing servers, and risk accounting servers, is by passing messages which contain a request (e.g., a query for information in a dataset) or a response.
+In _DPDQ_, all communication between clients, query processing servers, and risk accounting servers, is by passing messages which contain a request (e.g., a query for information in a dataset) or a response.
 A client can act on behalf of a user, and we will use client and user